lelikone777/lelikone777/README.md

 - 👋 Hi, I’m Aleksei Kalinin
 - 👀 I’m interested in creating web sites, applications and other solutions.
-- 🌱 I’m currently learning JavaScript, ReactJs, Typescript, NodeJs.
+- 🌱 I’m currently learning JavaScript, Typescript, React, Next.js, Node.js.
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 You can reach me by telegram <a href="https://t.me/rspav">telegram</a>
 - 👀 You can see my profile <a href='https://www.linkedin.com/in/aleks-kalinin/'>linkedin</a>